 3. Your itinerary will be assembled by those in the know

 Tour companies employ country or area experts to advise on itineraries and then usually source the tours from operators in that country.
-Therefore, you can be reasonably confident that the ‘must see’ sights will be included.
+Therefore, you can be reasonably confident that the ‘must-see’ sights will be included.

 4. You will get valuable information about the country, its people and its culture

-Increasingly, group tours are led by locals who will be able to provide insight that you won’t be able to get from a guidebook or the web.
+Increasingly, group tours are led by locals who will be able to provide the cultural insight that you won’t be able to get from a guidebook or the web.

-Some are excellent and give you just enough information at the just the right time.
-With others, there is the danger of information overload, but at least you will be well-informed.
+Some are excellent and give you just enough information at just the right time.
+With others, there is the danger of information overload, but at least you will be well informed.

-This is especially important when it comes to complex itineraries.
-My recent solo travel trip to Argentina involved five domestic flights over 16 days.
-If one of these flights had been cancelled, there was a risk that my arrangements would have collapsed like a house of cards.
+A solo trip to Argentina involved five domestic flights over 16 days.
+If one of these flights had been cancelled, my arrangements would have collapsed like a house of cards.